LES 6 JOURS

 Miro, France, 1950s

-An even earlier version sent by Didier Maria (thanks!)
+The rare earlier version.
+Picture sent by Didier Maria (thanks!)

 CULTURE